openandclose/tosixinch/docs/options.rst

     | (None)
     | ``[LINE]``

-    Xpath strings to select elements
+    XPath strings to select elements
     from ``dfile`` when ``extract``.
     Only selected elements are included
     in the ``<body>`` tag of the new ``efile``,